-A small number of international students may be admitted to the programme, including those from neighbouring Southern African Development Community (SADC) countries.

-Applicants who are accepted receive a letter of confirmation from the University, which will facilitate their application for a study permit.

-A valid study permit, obtained in the country of origin, is a prerequisite for registration.
+- A small number of international students are admitted to the programme, including those from neighbouring Southern African Development Community (SADC) countries. - Applicants who are accepted receive a letter of confirmation from the University, which will facilitate their application for a study permit. - A valid study permit, obtained in the country of origin, is a prerequisite for registration. - International applicants must comply with all UP's and the Department of Home Affairs' regulations related to international students. - Please consult the International Cooperation Division's Newcomer's Guide for more information: click here

-The National Benchmark Test (NBT) may be required from international applicants. (www.nbt.ac.za)

-International applicants must comply with all UP's and the Department of Home Affairs' regulations related to international students.

-Minimum requirements

-English H Language English F Additiona Language ome e or irst il Mathema tics Physical Sc ience APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 5 С 5 С 5 С 35
+Conditional admission

+• Conditionally admitted applicants will forfeit their placement if they do not comply with the relevant conditions.

+Minimum requirements Achievement level English Home Language or English First Ma Additional

-Cambridge A level candidates who obtained at least a D in the required subjects, will be considered for admission.
-International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.
+\ \Cambridge A-level candidates who obtained at least a D in the required subjects, will be considered for admission.
+Students in the Cambridge system must offer both Physics AND Chemistry with performance at the level specified for NSC Physical Sciences in the table above.

+\ \International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.
+Students in the IB system must offer both Physics AND Chemistry with performance at the level specified for NSC Physical Sciences in the table above.